dankelley/dek_blog/_posts/2024-02-21-cruise-temperature.md

 ---

 A friend is planning a cruise to the Panama region in the next few weeks.
 Let's see what the water temperature might be, based on today's temperature.
-Hm, waters near Panama is a bit warmer than those near Nova Scotia!
+Hm, the waters near Panama are a wee bit warmer than those near Nova Scotia!

 ![panama](/dek_blog/docs/assets/images/2024-02-21-cruise-temperature-1.png)